Strange Lump Moving Around Woman’s Face Was A Parasitic Worm

 Inside of the new host, the larvae is able to finish its evolution into an adult worm.

 In humans, these worms tend to navigate to the eyes.
 They are often found near the eyelids.
-They, however, can be found in other portions of the body such as in limbs, neck, genitals, and the chest wall.
-While it is significantly less common, the worms can be found in specific organs in humans – such as the lungs.
+They, however, can be found in other portions of the body, such as in limbs, neck, genitals, and the chest wall.
+While it is significantly less common, the worms can be found in specific organs in humans, such as the lungs.

 Woman's selfies capture moving lump on face: a parasite: In selfies, a woman documented a lump under her skin for weeks before doctors were able to remove it — and it didn't stay in one place, according to a report in the New England Journal of Medicine. https://t.co/J69lePfYhi pic.twitter.com/LQS7ZDtqL7